Scattering amplitudes in Quadratic Graivty in a general formalism: The Dirac-Pauli quantization and its generalizations

 An important point is that the above mean value has to be constructed taking into account that the eigenvalues of $P_i$ and $X_i$ are imaginary.
-Therefore, at the classical level it corresponds to put imaginary values $-iP_l$ and $iX_l$.
-The minus in the momentum is due to the fact that $<P|$ is on the left when calculating the mean value, and that $P$ is skew hermitian.
-Collecting all these results, it follows that
+Therefore, at the classical level it corresponds to put imaginary values $-iP_l$ and $-iX_l$.
+The minus in $-iP_i$ is due to the fact it acts on the left.
+The minus in $-i X$ is due to the fact that it acts on the right, but with the upper index state.
+Thse hamiltonian is then